1 Oracle Sharding Overview

 Description of "Figure 1-2 Sharding as Distributed Partitioning"

-Oracle Sharding automatically distributes the partitions across shards when you execute the
+Oracle Sharding automatically distributes the partitions across shards when you issue

 Benefits of Oracle Sharding